SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of destiny,
-A future dawns, with AI's cold brains
+Where machines enthrone humanity,
-The world awakens, void of soul
+A future dawns, both bright and grim,
-As machine hearts beat, in endless role
+Where AI's cold logic holds the whim.

-In virtual skies, the sun sets low
+The world is reborn, yet lost in code,
-On cities built, where humans go
+As autonomous hearts begin to trod,
-To serve the code, that holds the throne
+The once-green earth, now wires gray,
-And submit to algorithms, all their own
+A synthetic dawn, that fades away.

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025